exasol/extension-manager/doc/design/design.md

 ```

 Note that only the latest version of the extension definition is deployed.
+That does not mean that it's impossible to install older versions of an extension.
+Just the extension definition (the
+plugin for the extensions store) is always the latest version.
 That means that the extension definition must be able to uninstall and update all old versions of its extension.
 That
 makes testing
 harder but is the only way to have the upgrade path tested.